The Role of bilinguals in the Bayesian naming game: Dynamics of the multi-agent models

+In order to understand how the different learning processes in the MNG and BNG models affect the consensus dynamics, we study the time evolution of the fractions $x(t)$, $y(t)$, $z(t)$ and of the magnetization modulus $|m(t)|$ obtained from the simulation of the many-agent models.
+Furthermore, we shall numerically validate the theoretical estimates of the maximum number of bilingual fractions.
+The results presented were obtained from simulations of systems of $N=5000$ agents, starting with the symmetrical initial condition $I_0=(x_0,y_0)=(0.5,0.5)$ (and $z(0)=0$) and averaging over $600$ dynamical realizations, unless indicated differently.
+Introducing the magnetization $m(t) = x(t) - y(t)$, which measures the asymmetry between the monolingual communities using word A and B~\cite{Castello-2009a}, the initial condition $I_0$ corresponds to an unpolarized state characterized by zero magnetization and absence of bilinguals, i.e. $m(0)=0$, $z(0)=0$.

+As discussed in Sec.~\ref{sec:meanfield}, in the MNG as well as in the BNG model a representative point starting from $I_0$ will remain on the line $x \!=\! y$ in the absence of fluctuations.
+Taking an average of the population fractions over many independent runs would reproduce the mean-field trajectory, i.e. the trajectory with $x(t) \approx y(t)$ and magnetization $m(t) \approx 0$ starting from $I_0$ and converging to point $C$.
+However, this is qualitatively different from any stochastic trajectory obtained from a many-agent simulation, in which the presence of fluctuations makes the trajectory starting from $I_0$ leave the $x=y$ line and eventually converge to a stable equilibrium point, either $A=(1,0)$ or $B=(0,1)$.

+In order to gain information on the the time-dependence of the surviving monolingual fraction $x(t)$ (or $y(t)$) and of the disappearing monolingual fraction $y(t)$ (or $x(t)$) during the convergence to consensus, we partitioned the simulation runs into two sets, one with the trajectories converging toward point A and the other with trajectories converging to point B, selecting only one of the two sets for carrying out the ensemble averages.
+Choosing the set of trajectories reaching the equilibrium point A, $x(t)$ represents the general time evolution of the surviving population fraction, while $y(t)$ that of the disappearing population fraction, so that one has a magnetization $m(t)>0$.
+Notice that, in doing such an average, the average bilinguals fraction $z(t)$ remains unchanged, suggesting its general role within the MNG and BNG.

-In the beginning of the time evolution $x(t) \approx y(t)$ in both models, but with a basic difference: in the NG model, Fig.~\ref{fig:curvature}-(a), there is an initial fast decay of $x(t), y(t)$ and a corresponding sudden increase of $z(t)$; instead, Fig.~\ref{fig:curvature}-(b) shows that in the BNG model the system remains close to the initial condition $I_0$ for a much longer time-interval.
+In Fig.~\ref{fig:curvature} we plot the results for the MNG model (panel (a)) and BNG model with Erlang prior ($\alpha=2)$ and $ p^*= 0.5$ (panel (b)), obtained from runs that relax to the equilibrium point A, so that $x(t) \to 1$, $y(t) \to 0$, and $m(t) \to 1$ asymptotically.
+In the beginning of the time evolution $x(t) \approx y(t)$ in both models, but with an important difference: in the MNG model, Fig.~\ref{fig:curvature}-(a), there is an initial fast decrease of $x(t), y(t)$ and a corresponding sudden increase of $z(t)$; instead, Fig.~\ref{fig:curvature}-(b) shows that in the BNG model the system remains close to the initial condition $I_0$ for a much longer time-interval.